Native Scientists

-Native Scientist is a non-profit organisation operating in various European countries to broaden the horizons of underserved children (6 to 16 years).
+Native Scientists is a non-profit organisation operating in various European countries to broaden the horizons of underserved children (6 to 16 years).
 It develops and implements programs that establish meaningful connections between pupils and scientists to promote science and language literacy.
 Other aims include inspiring migrant young people to consider careers in STEM and training scientists to communicate their work to non-scientists.
 According to their latest internal report, the organization has managed to establish over 20,000 connections (i.e meaningful interactions) between children and scientists through its different programs.

 History

-Native Scientist was founded in 2013 by two Portuguese scientists, Joana Moscoso, a biologist, and Tatiana Correia, a physicist, who met while studying in the UK.
+Native Scientists was founded in 2013 by two Portuguese scientists, Joana Moscoso, a biologist, and Tatiana Correia, a physicist, who met while studying in the UK.
 The organization was created to reduce inequalities affecting underserved children in the access to higher education and STEM subjects.
 In a recent publication in the OECD “The Forum Network”, Joana Moscoso, one of the founders, revealed that this motivation was rooted in personal history:

 “The odds for me to become a scientist were very slim.
 I was born a girl in the ‘80s, I grew up in a village far away from scientific or higher education institutions, my native language was not English, and no one in my family or around me had graduated with a Ph.D. or was enrolled in a science career.
 According to evidence, my family background, native language, birthplace and, to top it all, my gender, did not favour a scientific career.”

-Native Scientist is mainly fueled by volunteer work from a wide network of international scientists.
+Native Scientists is mainly fueled by volunteer work from a wide network of international scientists.